-Three-fourths of the participant church leaders said that None (light blue-colored) or Few (light green-colored) of the Muslims they had known that had accepted Jesus have subsequently dropped out of contact with them (see Figure 4 below).
-This result paints a very encouraging picture.
-It also suggests the reliability of the participants' answers to the remaining questions.
-The remainder of between.
+Three-fourths of the participant church leaders said that None (light blue-colored) or Few (light green-colored) of the Muslims they had known that had accepted Jesus have subsequently dropped out of contact with them (see Error!
+Reference source not found. below).
+This result paints a others knew various numbers in between.
 On average, they knew about 68 MBBs.
 There was no statistical relationship between any of the participants characteristics and the number of MBBs whom they have known.